 - Pupils may need a social worker due to safeguarding or welfare needs.
-We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health. - The DSL will hold details of social workers working with children in the school so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform school decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health. - The DSL will hold details of social workers working with children in the School so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform school decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.

-5.7 Looked After Children, previously Looked After Children and Care Leavers
+5.7 Looked after children, previously looked after children and care leavers

-• Barton Manor School recognises the common reason for children becoming looked after is as a result of abuse, neglect and/or exploitation, and a previously looked after child also potentially remains vulnerable.

-- The school has appointed a 'designated teacher' Mitch Halpin AHT/DDSL/SENCO) who works with local authorities including the Virtual School Kent (including the virtual school head), to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them.
+- The Charles Dickens School recognises the common reason for children becoming looked after is as a result of abuse abuse, neglect and/or exploitation, and/or neglect and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' Louisa Aubry and Sophie Tyler (CiC Managers) who work with local authorities including the Home | Virtual School Kent (lea.kent.sch.uk) to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them.
 The designated teacher will work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the School believes a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the front door. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.

-5.8 Children who are Lesbian, Gay, Bisexual, or Gender Questioning/Trans (LGBTQ+)
+5.8 Children who are Lesbian, Gay, Bi, or Trans (LGBT) gender questioning Children who are Lesbian, Gay, Bisexual, or Gender Questioning (LGBT)